abaga129/HTTP-NoGC/README.md

 ## This is a work in progress

-There is still much to be done before this is completely usable for proper and reliable http requests.
+There is still much to be done.
+It is not usable in it's current form.